carbon-language/carbon-lang/libcxx/docs/BuildingLibcxx.rst

   **Default**: ``OFF``

   Do not export any symbols from the static libc++ library.
-This is useful when This is useful when the static libc++ library is being linked into shared libraries that may be used in with other shared libraries that use different C++ library.
+  This is useful when the static libc++ library is being linked into shared libraries that may be used in with other shared libraries that use different C++ library.
 We want to avoid avoid exporting any libc++ symbols in that case.